 Contributors and readers please note:

-Education and Health (ISSN 2049-3665) is widely read and has been abstracted and indexed in the British Education Index, Cumulative Index to Nursing & Applied Allied Health Literature CINAHL, Elsevier SciVerse - Scopus, and when relevant, the Australian Education Index.
+Education and Health (ISSN 2049-3665) is widely read and has been abstracted and indexed in a number of indices that are gradually being acquired by EBSCO including the British Education Index, Cumulative Index to Nursing & Applied Allied Health Literature CINAHL, Elsevier SciVerse - Scopus, and when relevant, the Australian Education Index.
 Education and Health is included in the Directory of open access journals (DOAJ)

 Once published, your article will become available in pdf format [example] and others could refer to your work...